zorrocrisis/PathfindingAlgorithms/README.md

 the algorithms.

 Note: The methods RemoveFromOpenand Replacewere omitted from the analysis since they weren’t used in the algorithm.

-## **Controls**

-Camera:
-- P - Switch between projection types - orthographic or perspective.
-- C - Change active camera.
-- SCROLL WHEEL - zooms in or out when in projection perspective.
-- LMB (HOLD) - While holding the LMB (left mouse button), dragging the mouse moves the current active camera.

-Selection and Real Time Manipulation:
-- RMB (TOGGLE) - Press the RMB (right mouse button) once over a valid object to select it.
-After selecting, moving the mouse moves the object.
-You can move the camera freely (with LMB) while RMB is toggled on.
-You can also use the scrollwheel to vary the "depth" of the object's position.
-Press RMB again to unselect the object.
-- UP/DOWN arrows - Positive/negative rotation along the y axis of the selected object.
-- LEFT/RIGHT arrows - Positive/negative rotation along the x axis of the selected object.
-- ./, - Positive/negative rotation along the z axis of the selected object (period/comma).

-Miscellaneous:
-- M - change cork texture (when cork stopper is selected).
-- I - randomize light position.
-- A - change ambient factor.
-- L - Lock mouse cursor inside window (like an FPS).
-- U - Unlock mouse cursor.
-- F - Take screenshot that will be saved as a .png format in the ../assets/screenshots folder.
-- Esc - Close the window and shut down the application.

 ## **Efficiency Analyis**